-I started working in the travel industry in 2008 when I realized I wanted to leave a dull job in procurement for something I was passionate about.
+I started working in the travel industry in 2008 when I realised I wanted to leave a dull job in procurement for something I was passionate about.
 The obvious move was travel, having studied abroad and then backpacked around the world on my own after I graduated from university.
 I worked in tailor-made sales for five years before taking on a Product Manager role and eventually moving to Audley to become a Regional Sales Manager.

 My first impression of working in sales was that there was so much to learn (you never really stop learning in this job).
-But then, once I started making bookings, I was really bowled over by how it feels to help shape someone’s honeymoon or big vacation and to have them come back and tell you how much they enjoyed it.
+But then, once I started making bookings, I was really bowled over by how it feels to help shape someone’s honeymoon or big holiday and to have them come back and tell you how much they enjoyed it.
 To me, it was the best job in the world and I loved every day of it.